Jacksonville State University: The Marching Southerners

 Jacksonville State University's marching band, The Marching Southerners, was founded in 1956 by John Finley.
 He also conceived the band's precision dance line, The Marching Ballerinas.
 David L. Walters, for whom JSU's music department is named, served as band director from 1961 to 1991 and is credited with bringing the Marching Southerners to national prominence.
 The Marching Southerners feature the Marching Ballerinas and the famous 20J's, named for the C.G.
 Conn 20J tuba that the Southerners proudly feature in its halftime shows.
-The Southerners were the 2021 recipients of the Sudler Trophy, the highest award for collegiate marching bands.